umairsuraj01/USBaseDataSource/Example/ExampleDataSource/Pods/USDataSource/README.md

 @end
 ```

-`SSSectionedDataSource` has you covered if your data changes:
+`USSectionedDataSource` has you covered if your data changes:

 ```objc
 // Sometimes it's nice to add a view that automatically